 Here’s the updated Chemistry Syllabus for NEET (National Eligibility cum Entrance Test) exam

-Get complete details about NEET 2016 Syllabus that includes syllabus of Class 11th & 12th.
+Get complete details about NEET UG 2019 Syllabus that includes syllabus of Class 11th And 12th.
 The syllabus consists of Chemistry which includes Organic Chemistry And Inorganic Chemistry

 CONTENTS OF CLASS XI SYLLABUS

 - General Introduction: Important and scope of chemistry

 - Laws of chemical combination, Dalton’s atomic theory: concept of elements, atoms and molecule

 - Atomic and molecular Mole concept and molar mass; percentage composition and empirical and molecular formula; chemical reactions, stoichiometry and calculations based on stoichiometry.

 - Atomic number, isotopes and isobar Concept of shells and subshells, dual nature of matter and light, de Broglie’s relationship, Heisenberg uncertainty principle, concept of orbital, quantum numbers, shapes of s,p and d orbitals, rules for filling electrons in orbitals- Aufbau principle, Pauli exclusion principles and Hund’s rule, electronic configuration of atoms, stability of half filled and completely filled orbitals.

 UNIT III: Classification of Elements and Periodicity in Properties